ENCCS/julia-for-hpda/content/linear-algebra.rst

    - How can I create vectors and matrices in Julia?
    - How can I perform vector and matrix operations in Julia?
+   - How to generate random matrices and perform sparse matrix computations?
+   - How does Principle Component Analysis work?

 .. instructor-note::

-   - 60 min teaching
+   - 40 min teaching
-   - 30 min exercises
+   - 20 min exercises

 List comprehension, slicing and vectorization
 ---------------------------------------------